 - How long did Phase 1 work take to complete?

 Phase 1 work began in July 2018.
 Onshore well plug and abandonment work began in September 2018 and was completed in August 2019, with the exception of one injection well, which was completed in May 2021.
 Offshore well plug and abandonment began in January 2019 and was completed in January 2021.
 Causeway repair work was initiated and completed in 2020.
-Derelict oil and gas equipment and surface facilities were decommissioned and removed and the sites placed in caretaker status beginning in late 2020, with such work anticipated to be complete in June 2021.
+Derelict oil and gas equipment and surface facilities were decommissioned and removed and the sites placed in caretaker status between late 2020 and June 2021, and the sites were officially in caretaker status as of July 1, 2021.

 - How was Phase 1 work funded?